taviso/123elf/README.md

 This is a native port of Lotus 1-2-3 version 3 to Linux.
-This is possible because the official Lotus 1-2-3 for UNIX port used a technique called [partial linking](https://sourceware.org/binutils/docs-2.38/ld/Options.html#:~:text=This%20is%20often%20called%20partial%20linking.), which can be modified to support new platforms.
+This is possible because the official Lotus 1-2-3 for UNIX port used a technique called [partial linking](https://sourceware.org/binutils/docs-2.38/ld/Options.html#:~:text=This%20is%20often%20called%20partial%20linking.) to workaround a technical limitation in early UNIX systems.
+Surprisingly, that can be used to modify it to support new platforms.

 There's an article documenting how this is possible [here](https://lock.cmpxchg8b.com/linux123.html).